Preheat oven to 350°F (180°C). Line a 12-hole muffin tray with unbleached paper cups. Set aside.

-Before you starts, make sure all the ingredients are at room temperature especially eggs, cream and oil.
+Before you start, make sure all the ingredients are at room temperature especially eggs, cream, and oil.

 Prepare the zucchini

-Remove the ends of the zucchini, keep skin on and grate finely.
+Remove the ends of the zucchini, keep the skin on and grate finely.

 Place the grated zucchini onto a clean towel, wrap the zucchini firmly into the towel and squeeze to extract all the zucchini water.
-Discard water or keep for a different recipe.
+Discard the water or keep it for a different recipe.

 Measure the grated zucchini to reach 3/4 cup.
 Set aside in a bowl.